-The Department for Transport's Guidance considered views about what constitutes "Best or Good Practice" in terms of hackney carriage and private hire licensing.
-The Best Practice Guidance has, therefore, been used as an aid in shaping this policy.
+These documents have been used as an aid in shaping this policy.
 Regard has also been had to best practice learned from other local authorities.

 There are a number of groups and organisations that have an interest in the provision of hackney carriage and private hire vehicle services, including the trade itself, residents and enforcers, all of whom have views and concerns that require consideration.
 In drawing up this policy, the Council has consulted with the following -